Aseelalsaqer/reading-nots/class01.md

 ## HTML5:
 1. The new HTML5 elements i XX ndicate the purpose of different parts of a web page and help to describe its structure.
 2. The new elements provide clearer code (compared with using multiple <div> elements).

+# JAVASCRIPT:
+* A script is a series of instructions that a computer can follow to achieve a goal.
+* To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).
+* When you want to use JavaScript with a web page, you use the HTML <script> element to tell the browser it is coming across a script.
+Its s re attribute tells people where the JavaScript file is stored.